groverj3/groverj3.github.io/content/articles/2024-05-24_nextflow-with-first-class-metadata-a-minimal-example.md

 workflows.
 At the end of the day, it is a tool to help enable reproducible analysis of your data, and we should be careful to do it in a way that maximizes that reproducibility.

+If you're interested in more advanced and/or more comprehensive Nextflow material I can recommend the docs at [https://www.nextflow.io/docs/latest/index.html](https://www.nextflow.io/docs/latest/index.html) and the Nextflow training material at [https://training.nextflow.io/](https://training.nextflow.io/).
+There is also a lot of content you can find trawling around GitHub.